 Remember, a signal phrase smoothly moves readers from your writing to the writing of another.
-Two handy but overused signal phrases are according to and the author argues.
-Rather than use these, try using a variety of verbs.
-The following list should prove useful:
+Two handy but overused signal phrases are according to the author and the author argues.
+Rather than use these all of the time, try using a variety of verbs.
+The following list of verbs should prove useful: